 The proofs of the Second Extension Theorems (Theorems \ref{modelSET} and~\ref{modalSET}) are based on Theorems \ref{modeltopology} and~\ref{modaltopology}, which describe the topological properties of the $\wt{\;\;}$- and ${}^*$-extensions, respectively, and a~result called the ``abstract extension theorem'' in~\cite{Saveliev(inftyproc)}.
-This result is rather about restrictions of continuous maps than about continuous extensions of maps, but it also states that such a~map is a~homomorphism of the whole models whenever it is a~homomorphism of certain their submodels; we restate it in the next theorem:
+This result is rather about restrictions of continuous maps than about continuous extensions of maps, but it also states that such a~map is a~homomorphism of the whole models whenever it is a~homomorphism of certain submodels in them; we restate it in the next theorem:

-\begin{theorem} Let $\mathfrak A$ and $\mathfrak B$ be two models in the same signature whose universes $X$ and~$Y$, respectively, both carry topologies, the topology on~$Y$ is Hausdorff, and let $D\subseteq X$ be a~dense subset of~$X$ which forms a~submodel~$\mathfrak D$ of~$\mathfrak A$.
-Let, moreover, $h:X\to Y$ be a~continuous map, and suppose that \begin{enumerate} \item[(a)] all operations in~$\mathfrak A$ are right continuous w.r.t.~$D$, and in~$\mathfrak B$ right continuous w.r.t.~$h\image D$, \item[(b)] one of two following items holds: \begin{enumerate} \item[($\alpha$)] all relations in~$\mathfrak A$ are right open w.r.t.~$D$, and in~$\mathfrak B$ right closed w.r.t.~$h\image D$, \item[($\beta$)] all relations in~$\mathfrak A$ are regular closed, and in~$\mathfrak B$ closed, in the product topologies on $X^n$ and~$Y^n$ (where $n$~is the arity of a~given relation), respectively, and $h$~is a~closed map. \end{enumerate} \end{enumerate} Then the following are equivalent: \begin{enumerate} \item[(i)] $h\uhr D$ is a~homomorphism of $\mathfrak D$ into~$\mathfrak B$, \item[(ii)] $h$~is a~homomorphism of $\mathfrak A$ \end{enumerate}
+\begin{theorem} Let $\mathfrak A$ and $\mathfrak B$ be two (ordinary) models of the same signature whose universes $X$ and~$Y$, respectively, both carry topologies, the topology on~$Y$ is Hausdorff, and let $D\subseteq X$ be a~dense subset of~$X$ which forms a~submodel~$\mathfrak D$ of~$\mathfrak A$.
+Let, moreover, $h:X\to Y$ be a~continuous map, and suppose that \begin{enumerate} \item[(a)] all operations in~$\mathfrak A$ are right continuous w.r.t.~$D$, and in~$\mathfrak B$ right continuous w.r.t.~$h\image D$, \item[(b)] one of two following items holds: \begin{enumerate} \item[($\alpha$)] all relations in~$\mathfrak A$ are right open w.r.t.~$D$, and in~$\mathfrak B$ right closed w.r.t.~$h\image D$, \item[($\beta$)] all relations in~$\mathfrak A$ are regular closed in the product topology on $X^n$, in~$\mathfrak B$ closed in the product topology on~$Y^n$ (where $n$~is the arity of a~given relation), and $h$~is a~closed map. \end{enumerate} \end{enumerate} Then the following are equivalent: \begin{enumerate} \item[(i)] $h\uhr D$ is a~homomorphism of $\mathfrak D$ into~$\mathfrak B$, \item[(ii)] $h$~is a~homomorphism of $\mathfrak A$ \end{enumerate}

 where $\mathfrak E$~denotes the submodel of~$\mathfrak B$ with the universe $h\image D$. \end{theorem}